Maryland Pharmacy Technician Licensing Guide

 Choosing Between Maryland-Specific Training and National Certification

 Becoming a certified pharmacy technician Maryland is now more convenient than ever.
-With flexible online training programs, you can complete your education, pass the certification exam, and apply for your license—all from the comfort of your home.
+With flexible online training programs, you can complete your education, pass the certification exam, and apply for your license, all from the comfort of your home.

 Write your awesome label here.

-Step 1: Complete a PTCB-Recognized Training Program
+Step 1: Complete a PTCB-recognized training program

 If you’re new to the pharmacy field, the Pharmacy Technician Certification Board (PTCB) requires you to complete a recognized training program before you can sit for the certification exam.